ndhg1213/H-PD/README.md

 Adding ```--avg_w``` will initialize the w-latents with the average w for the respective class.
 (Do not do this if attempting to distill multiple images per class.)

-# Reference
-If you find our code useful for your research, please cite our paper.
+If you use the repo, please consider citing:
 ```
 @article{zhong2024hierarchical,
   title={Hierarchical Features Matter: A Deep Exploration of GAN Priors for Improved Dataset Distillation},